sujaykundu777/sujaykundu777/README.md

 ### Hi there 👋

 Thanks for stopping by !
-Also, I write here at [Hack4r](https://hack4r.com)
+Also, I blog at [Hack4r](https://hack4r.com)

 If you like my work, show some support : :coffee: <a href="https://www.buymeacoffee.com/sujaykundu">Buymeacoffee</a>